giotto-ai/gtda-challenge-2020/README.md

 Please see the [example_notebook.ipynb](https://github.com/giotto-ai/gtda-challenge-2020/example/example_notebook.ipynb) in the */example* folder.

 ## A few rules
-1. There are no constraints on the data type to be used.
+1. There are no constraints on the data type to be used
 2. The dataset has to be public or publishable
+3. The code shall use the ```latest``` versions of all its dependencies and run using **Python 3.8**
-3. [Giotto-tda](https://github.com/giotto-ai/giotto-tda) has to play a central role in tha analysis
+4. [Giotto-tda](https://github.com/giotto-ai/giotto-tda) has to play a central role in tha analysis

 ## Submission procedure
 1. The first step is to fork this repository